GanAIWeb3Club/Alberta-Assistant/README.md

     Formatter -->|Crafts user satisfaction form | Feedback Feedback -->|Final response to user| TelegramBot-Eliza
     TelegramBot-Eliza -->|Scanning report, status| User

-  %% Highlight nodes with "To be implemented" in blue
-    style SUIWallet fill:#0077CC,stroke:#0077CC,stroke-width:2px
-    style TopUp fill:#0077CC,stroke:#0077CC,stroke-width:2px
-    style USDCTransfer fill:#0077CC,stroke:#0077CC,stroke-width:2px

 ```

 > Note: Highlighted actions are to be implemented in the future.

 ## 🛠️ Tools & Technologies

 The bot currently handles scanning and vulnerability detection.
-Integration with ```SUI wallets``` and transaction handling (such as sending USDC) is under development.
+Integration with ```SUI wallets``` and transaction handling (such as sending USDC).

 The bot is built using the ```ElizaOS``` framework, ensuring maintainability and scalability.
 The implementation follows best practices for blockchain integration and Telegram bot development.

-The integration of ```Atoma LLM provider``` for generating vulnerability reports within Telegram is a unique and innovative application of AI for real-time security reporting.
+The integration of ```Atoma LLM provider``` for generating vulnerability reports, is a unique and innovative application of AI for real-time security reporting.
 The use of SUI blockchain for secure wallet management and transactions adds another layer of sophistication.

 Host scanner tool **Nmap** is a powerful tool for network discovery and vulnerability scanning, used to check open ports and identify services running on a server.